 6. Give them a reason

 Some children may get physical when annoyed.
 Tell them hitting may cause injury.
 Ask them how they would feel if someone hits them back, and they get hurt.
 Let them know that children with such behavior are not liked by all.
-If they have a habit of snatching their siblings’ things, ask them how they would feel if the same thing happens with them.
+If they have a habit of snatching their siblings’ things, ask them how they would feel if the same thing happens to them.

 7. Reward them